towhee-io/towhee-docs/docs/advanced/DAG-details.md

 ---
 id: DAG-details
-title: Architecture part I: DAG
+title: Architecture part I - DAG
 ---

 In Towhee, each pipeline will be stored as a DAG (directed acyclic graph) in which each node represents an operator.
 Towhee's engine will execute the operators according to the DAG.
 Towhee builds a series of representations to illustrate the pipeline.